fltk/fltk/README.CMake.txt

 The following are the FLTK specific options.
 Platform specific options are ignored on other platforms.

-OPTION_OPTIM
+OPTION_OPTIM - default EMPTY
-   Extra optimization flags.
+   Extra optimization flags for the C and C++ compilers, for instance "-Wall -Wno-deprecated-declarations".

-OPTION_ARCHFLAGS
+OPTION_ARCHFLAGS - default EMPTY
    Extra architecture flags.

 OPTION_APPLE_X11 - default OFF